AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

 >[!TIP]
 >
->For Pro Staging and Integration environments and Starter environments, use [Health notifications](../integrations/health-notifications.md) to monitor disk space.
+>For Pro Staging and integration environments and Starter environments, use [Health notifications](../integrations/health-notifications.md) to monitor disk space.

 >[!PREREQUISITES]
 >